f-guilherme/HChatBot/README.md

 ## Basics
 Basically, you use two classes: the HChatBot, that holds all the conversation cases, and the HDialogue, that composes each dialogue.
-To use it, instantiate a HChatBot clas
+To use it, instantiate a HChatBot class:
 ```CSharp
 HChatBot chat = new HChatBot();
 ```